 Being a top beach destination, most activities and experiences are built around water.
 Scuba diving and snorkelling are huge in these waters.
 From the Bimini islands, Cat Cays to the famous Dean’s blue hole, to the Andros Barrier Reef, there’s much to discover.

-Shark diving is super popular, Tiger beach, Eleuthera and the Crater are some of the top Shark diving spots the Bahamas have to offer.
+Shark diving is super popular while Tiger beach, Eleuthera and the Crater are some of the top shark diving spots the Bahamas offers.

 Try the Incredible Bahamian Cuisine